-I am a communication skills and intercultural skills trainer, a Business English specialist and an EFL teacher trainer based in Munich.
-I was teaching General English, Business English and exam classes in London from 2003 – 2012, working mainly at International House London.
-But since my move to Munich, I now work freelance, dealing with in-company corporate training, and intensive teacher training and intercultural training workshops and seminars.
+I am a communication skills and intercultural skills trainer, a Business English specialist and an EFL teacher trainer based in York.
+I was teaching General English, Business English and exam classes in London from 2003 – 2012, working mainly at International House London, but I moved to Munich in 2012 and started working freelance, dealing with in-company corporate training, and intensive teacher training and intercultural training workshops and seminars.
 I moved back to the UK in late 2013 and continued freelancing as a communications and intercultural trainer, alongside more projects writing materials for ELT-related publications .

 Aside from my original Bachelor degree in Communication Studies (Broadcast and Electronic Media) and my CELTA and DELTA qualifications, I also have a LCCI Cert TEB in teaching Business English, and a MA in Applied Linguistics and English Language Teaching from King’s College London where my dissertation focused on politeness in intercultural communication and ELF (English as a Lingua Franca) scenarios.

 I am interested in teaching approaches and methodologies, especially in Dogme and coursebook-less classrooms, ELF and Sociolinguistics, and am fascinated with the interplay between culture, communication, language and thought.
 As a result, I find myself writing a lot about these topics in blogs and journals (see below).
-In addition to being the regular blogger of ELTKnowledge.com (the official website of ELT journals ETp and MET), I also am involved in materials development of language teaching resources and consultancy for training organisations.
+In addition to being the regular blogger of ETprofessional.com (the official website of ELT journal ETp), I also am involved in materials development of language teaching resources and consultancy for training organisations.